DannyBen/nasdaq/README.md

 Command Line
 --------------------------------------------------

-The command line utility `quata` acts similarly.
-It provides these commands:
+The command line utility `quata` acts in a similar way.
+To use your Quandl API key, simply set it in the environment variables `QUANDL_KEY`:

+`$ export QUANDL_KEY=your_key`

+These commands are available:

 `$ quata get PATH [PARAMS...]` - print the output.
 `$ quata pretty PATH [PARAMS...]` - print a pretty JSON.